Jovanaaam/llm-cbt-technique/README.md

 ## 🎯 Usage

+### Sleep-Focused CBT Chat
 1. **Start both servers** (backend on :8000, frontend on :3000)
 2. **Open your browser** to http://localhost:3000
-3. **Start sharing** your thoughts and feelings with the CBT assistant
+3. **Start sharing** your thoughts and feelings with the sleep companion
 4. **Try messages like:**
-   - "I've been feeling anxious about my job performance"
+   - "I've been feeling anxious about tomorrow"
-   - "I keep thinking everything will go wrong"
+   - "My mind keeps racing with thoughts"
-   - "I'm having trouble sleeping because of worrying thoughts"
+   - "I'm having trouble winding down for sleep"
-   - "I feel overwhelmed by daily tasks"
+   - "I feel overwhelmed and need to relax"

-The assistant will guide you through CBT techniques using questions and exercises to help you explore and challenge your thoughts.
+The companion will start with gentle, emotion-focused questions (one at a time) to understand how you're feeling, then offer relevant CBT techniques based on your emotional state, helping you choose and practice the best one for peaceful sleep while maintaining privacy and clinical boundaries.

 ## 🧠 CBT Techniques Implemented